 This was not true with the original ESEA.
 ESEA’s funding focused on children from low-income families and an accounting of wise use of federal dollars.
 Districts receiving federal funds needed to demonstrate results based on an assessment of how well they were meeting the needs of children (inputs) as well as improving success in academics (outcomes).

 Facebook Question: Does that mean that schools can ignore ESEA and continue on as before?

 Schools in areas of concentrated poverty shouldn’t ignore their dependency on federal education dollars through ESEA.
 Many use those dollars wisely because they have honest, hard-working, knowledgeable leadership.
 Other places are narrowing the curriculum because they play the teach-to-the-test game.
 Unequal access to quality education persists for that reason.

 Facebook Question: What is wrong with the government expecting performance for our tax dollars?

 Absolutely nothing.
 But the misunderstanding in this nation is that “performance” on standardized tests equates to the quality of education and equal access to it.
 It doesn’t.

 Standardized test scores continue to correlate most closely to a child’s socioeconomic status, which doesn’t usually change dramatically from year to year.
 Yearly testing of every student for purposes of judging schools from the federal level is an unethical use of standardized tests.
-NAEP testing is done randomly and has been a good barometer of the achievement gap between rich and poor.
+Done randomly, NAEP test scale scores serve as a barometer of the achievement gap between rich and poor, black and white.
 (P.S.
 The gap narrowed most significantly in the two decades following the original ESEA.)

 (UPDATE: Too late.
 Congress & the Obama administration passed the Every Student Succeeds Act – ESSA – December 10, 2015.
-Same mistakes as NCLB.
-More emphasis on privatizing public education through “charters.”)
+NCLB mistakes remain.
+More emphasis is now on privatizing public education through “charters.”)